 - SCM 460 - Bus Intelligence & Analytics

-Select one or more of the following (Students also have the option to take MIS 480H: Web Mining and Social Network Analysis)
+Select one or more of the following: (students also have the option to select MIS 480J: Introduction to Machine Learning and MKTG 480R: Data Mining Techniques in Marketing)